danieljanes/algorithmics/README.md

 Educational implementations of a few common algorithms and data structures:

+- SimpleHashMap: A simplified reimplementation of Python's built-in `dict` which uses linear probing
-- Linear Search
+- Linear Search: O(n) search on unsorted lists
-- Binary Search
+- Binary Search: O(log n) search on sorted lists

 ## Setup